sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Behavioral Patterns/2024-01-28-patterns-Visitor.md

         Visitor();
     };
     ```
-- Each class of ConcreteElement implements an Accept operation that calls the matching Visit... operation on the visitor for that ConcreteElement.
-Thus the operation that ends up getting called depends on both the class of the element and the class of the visitor.
+- Each class of ConcreteElement implements an `accept()` operation that calls the matching `visit`... operation on the visitor for that ConcreteElement.
+    * Thus the operation that ends up getting called depends on both the class of the element and the class of the visitor.
 - The concrete elements are delcared as
     ```c++
     class Element {